Steering Large Language Models for Machine Translation Personalization: Abstract

 \section{Abstract}

-High-quality machine translation systems based on large language models (LLMs) have simplified the production of personalized translations reflecting specific stylistic constraints.
-However, these systems still struggle in settings where stylistic requirements are less explicit and might be harder to convey via prompting.
-We explore various strategies for personalizing LLM-generated translations in low-resource settings, focusing on the challenging literary translation domain.
-We explore prompting strategies and inference-time interventions for steering model generations towards a personalized style, and propose a contrastive framework exploiting latent concepts extracted from sparse autoencoders to identify salient personalization properties.
-Our results show that steering achieves strong personalization while preserving translation quality.
-We further examine the impact of steering on LLM representations, finding model layers with a relevant impact for personalization are impacted similarly by multi-shot prompting and our steering method, suggesting similar mechanism at play.\footnote{Code available at \href{https://github.com/DanielSc4/steering-for-personalization.git}{DanielSc4/steering-for-personalization}.}
+Large language models have simplified the production of personalized translations reflecting predefined stylistic constraints.
+However, these systems still struggle when stylistic requirements are implicitly represented by a set of examples, such as texts produced by a specific human translator.
+In this work, we explore various strategies for personalizing automatically generated translations when few examples are available, with a focus on the challenging domain of literary translation.
+We begin by determining the feasibility of the task and how style information is encoded within model representations.
+Then, we evaluate various prompting strategies and inference-time interventions for steering model generations towards a personalized style, with a particular focus on contrastive steering with sparse autoencoder (SAE) latents to identify salient personalization properties.
+We demonstrate that contrastive SAE steering yields robust style conditioning and translation quality, resulting in higher inference-time computational efficiency than prompting approaches.
+We further examine the impact of steering on model activations, finding that layers encoding personalization properties are impacted similarly by prompting and SAE steering, suggesting a similar mechanism at play.